 In Philippines we serve the airports of MNL and CEB.
-We offer travelers VIP meet & greet concierge assistance in each of those airports’ international and domestic terminals.
-Chauffeur car and lounge services are also available.
+There, we offer travelers VIP meet & greet concierge assistance in those airports’ international and domestic terminals.
+Chauffeur car and lounge services can also added.

 Manila International Airport is four miles south of Manila and is one of the top 50 busiest airports in the world.
 It is the hub for all Philippine Airlines and served over 42 million passengers in 2017.
 The airport has four terminals which can be busy and chaotic.